-Staffing company’s link employers in need of extra labor with qualified workers in the community.
-Due to the staffing company’s intermediary position related to the client and the work staff, staffing companies often encounter many legal problems.
+Staffing companies link employers in need of extra labor with qualified workers in the community.
+Due to the staffing company’s intermediary position related to the client and the working staff, staffing companies often encounter many legal problems.
 Staffing companies must be aware of laws that are administered by multiple governing agencies in multiple career fields.
-They must also comply with laws regarding employee benefits, classifications and taxes.
+They must also comply with laws regarding employee benefits, classifications, and taxes.
 Before partnering with a staffing agency for employment services, an employer should be knowledgeable about the legalities a staffing firm confronts in everyday business.

 Misclassifications of Employees.
 According to the American Staffing Association, the misclassification of employees is a “hot topic” regarding staffing companies due to many states that are experiencing financial difficulty and are seeking to recuperate revenue from various companies that have not properly classified workers.
 Many companies classify workers as independent contractors because of the reduced responsibilities and tax obligations that pertain to this category of workers.
 However, the government has an interest in ensuring that workers are classified properly because independent contractors are less likely to report self-employment taxes than other types of workers.

 Compliance with Labor Laws.
 Some staffing companies may encounter problems if they preclude workers from receiving overtime pay.
 An agency that does not pay workers overtime pay or incorrectly classifies them as exempt employees may be a violation of the Fair Labor Standards Act